It’s happened to many of us. Our golf club breaks during the swing and our driver head goes flying.

 If you’re hitting your clubs fat or into the ground over and over, that will certainly hurt them cosmetically.

-Despite being built sturdy, a club repeatedly being hit improperly can eventually bend the shaft.
+Despite being built sturdy, a club repeatedly being hit improperly can eventually bend the shaft or even have the driver head snapped off.
 Especially if you have a strong swing speed.

 The market and worldwide demand for top-end clubs made from brands such as Titleist, TaylorMade, Ping and Callaway has grown largely over the years as the PGA Tour and its professionals have grown more and more popular.